cjbackman/cjbackman.com/content/on/a-system-of-learning.md

 ### Books

 **Check.** I collect a lot of book recommendations from the sources mentioned above.
-My list of books I want to read lives in Notion.
+The list of books I want to read lives in Notion.
 For non-fiction books I tend to pick them based on what could help me in my current professional role, to minimize the time to value for my learnings.

 **Consume.** Reading is part of my falling asleep routine, and I read on average 30 minutes every evening.
 Usually more on the weekends.

 **Capture.** I read most books on Kindle, and Thought Saver has a feature to import Kindle highlights as flashcards.
 They typically require a little bit of polishing but the overall effort is low.
-I write down notes in my wiki while reading too but I like highlights importer since it offers minimal distrubance of the flow of reading.
+I write down notes in my wiki while reading too but I like the highlights importer since it offers minimal distrubance of the reading flow.

-The pipeline feeding my knowledge base is visualized below.
+To sum it up, the pipeline feeding my knowledge base is visualized below.

 ![pipeline.svg](/a-system-of-learning/pipeline.svg)